Alex Loughton

-Alexander Michael Loughton (born 3 May 1983) is an Australian professional basketball player for the Cairns Marlins of the NBL1 North.
+Alexander Michael Loughton (born 3 May 1983) is an Australian former professional basketball player.

 Junior and college career

 As a junior, Loughton played basketball with the Wanneroo Basketball Association.
 He played for the Wolves' SBL team between 2000 and 2002, while also spending a season with the Australian Institute of Sport in the SEABL in 2001.
 Additionally, with the Australian Under-20 team, he averaged 17.4 points and 10.3 rebounds.

 In 2002, Loughton moved to the United States to play college basketball for Old Dominion University.
 In 124 games over four seasons, he made 120 starts and averaged 13.3 points, 7.7 rebounds, 1.5 assists and 1.3 steals in 28.1 minutes per game.
 As a junior in 2004–05, he was named CAA Player of the Year.
 In October 2009, Loughton was named to the CAA's 25th Anniversary Team.
 Three months later, he was named to the Collegeinsider.com Mid Major All-Decade team.